XentroxProject/DE.DUxyzer/README.md

 Xentrox DUxyzer - is project code repo for DUbrovački Hiperpoverzni Reduktor - first croatian link shortner intended for generations X, Y, Z of young users of network services.

+Why Dubrovački ?
+Because in 1486.
+Dubrovnik decided to build Kaše breakwater to shortner long chain linksthat werte used to protect city port.

 DE in DE.Duxyzer - stands for Xentrox Digital Ecosystem framework, which DUxyzer is part of.

 Duxyzer is written in JavaScript, Typescript, Python, PHP and C++